 Research has shown the connection between green, leafy vegetables and colorful citrus fruits with a reduction in cancer and chronic disease.
 While nutrient profiling is not new, the recent study published in the CDC journal, 'Preventing Chronic Disease,' is one of the first classification schemes in which fruits and vegetables have been ranked in terms of their nutrients.
-The foods in the list were scored based on their content of fiber, potassium, protein, calcium, iron, thiamin, riboflavin, niacin, folate, vitamins A, B6, B12, C, D, E and K. These fruits and vegetables are known as Powerhouse Fruits and Vegetables (PFV) and they made the list based on a nutrients-to-calories ratio.
+The foods in the list were scored based on their content of fiber, potassium, protein, calcium, iron, thiamin, riboflavin, niacin, folate, vitamins A, B6, B12, C, D, E and K. These fruits and vegetables (PFV) and they made the list based on a nutrients-to-calories ratio.
 Higher ranking foods provide more nutrients-per-calories.